ericnewton/many-lives/README.md

 Kotlin was surprisingly hard for me.
 I was able to type in the data structures easily enough.
 In fact, that part went very fast.

-I struggled getting InteliJ add the right dependency for the kotlinx immutable collections library.
+I struggled getting IntelliJ to add the right dependency for the kotlin immutable collections library.
 It added one, and the program would run within IntelliJ, but then I could not build from the command line.

 I was irked that I could not define a constant based on a complex expression.
 Sure, I could get into trouble executing arbitrary expressions